 If you already have Adobe Acrobat, simply click on the link below to view and print the file.

 Click here to download a single copy of the Employee Claim Form for printing.

 Click here to download Employer's First Report Form for printing

 Self-insured employers should file the electronic version of the Employer’s First Report of Injury with the DWC’s Workers’ Compensation Information System (WCIS).

-State law requires insured employers to file the Employer's First Report with their insurer within five days of knowledge of the injury.
-Self-insured employers must file the Employer's First Report with the state Division of Labor Statistics and Research (DLS&R) within five days of knowledge of the injury, illness or death, and must transmit the doctor's report (Form 5021) to the DLS&R within five days of receipt.
-State law also requires employers to immediately report any serious injury, illness or death by phone or fax to the nearest Cal-OSHA office.
-In the event of a serious injury or an employee's death -- even a case that doesn't appear to be work related -- notify the insurer immediately by telephone or fax.
+For insured employers, state law requires the filing of the Employer's First Report with their insurer within five days of knowledge of the injury.
+Self-insured employers must file the Employer's First Report with the state Division of Labor Statistics and Research (DLS&R) within five days of knowledge of the injury, illness, or death, and must transmit the doctor's report (Form 5021) to the DLS&R within five days of receipt.
+State law also requires all employers to immediately report any serious injury, illness, or death by phone or fax to the nearest Cal-OSHA office.
+In the event of a serious injury or an employee's death -- even a case that doesn't appear to be work related -- the employer should notify the insurer immediately by telephone or fax.

 Note: the employer must notify the Administrative Director (AD), via “Notice of Employee Death” (DIA Form 510), of the death of every employee regardless of cause of death, except where the employer has actual knowledge or notice that the deceased employee has left a surviving minor child.
 The Notice of Employee Death is to be filed within 60 days of the employer’s notice or knowledge of the employee death; the employer may forward the Notice of Employee Death to the workers’ compensation insurer for subsequent submission to the AD.
 The DIA Form 510 can be found here: https://www.dir.ca.gov/dwc/diaform510.pdf